-According to the above formula, the radius of the pit is the radius of the projectile, the average speed of forming the pit is approximately the jet velocity, and the time to reach 100% coverage is 20 minutes.
+The Avrami equation states that the radius of the pit is equal to the radius of the projectile and the average speed of pit formation is approximately the jet velocity.
+The time required to reach 100% coverage is 20 minutes.

 (a) Effect of fluorescent coating on the surface of parts

 (b) Parts before shot peening

 Figure 5 Process of coverage testing by fluorescence method.